spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registration_to_template.rst

    sct_label_vertebrae -i t2.nii.gz -s t2_seg.nii.gz -c t2 -qc ~/qc_singleSubj

-   # Input arguments:
+:Input arguments:
-   #   - i: Input image
+   - ``-i`` : Input image
-   #   - s: Segmented spinal cord corresponding to the input image
+   - ``-s`` : Segmented spinal cord corresponding to the input image
-   #   - c: Contrast of the input image
+   - ``-c`` : Contrast of the input image
-   #   - qc: Directory for Quality Control reporting.
+   - ``-qc`` : Directory for Quality Control reporting.
 QC reports allow us to evaluate the results slice-by-slice.

-   # Output files/folders:
+:Output files/folders:
+   - ``straight_ref.nii.gz`` : The straightened input image produced by the intermediate straightening step.
+Can be re-used by other SCT functions that need a straight reference space.
+   - ``warp_curve2straight.nii.gz`` : The 4D warping field that defines the transform from the original curved anatomical image to the straightened image.
+   - ``warp_straight2curve.nii.gz`` : The 4D warping field that defines the inverse transform from the straightened anatomical image back to the original curved image.
+   - ``straightening.cache`` : SCT functions that require straightening will check for this file.
+If it is present in the working directory, ``straight_ref.nii.gz`` and the two warping fields will be re-used, saving processing time.
-   #   - t2_seg_labeled.nii.gz: Image containing the labeled spinal cord.
-Each voxel of the segmented spinal cord is
-   #                            labeled with a vertebral level as though the vertebrae were projected onto the spinal
+   - ``t2_seg_labeled.nii.gz`` : Image containing the labeled spinal cord.
+Each voxel of the segmented spinal cord is labeled with a vertebral level as though the vertebrae were projected onto the spinal cord.
-   #                            cord.
 The convention for label values is C3-->3, C4-->4, etc.
-   #   - t2_seg_labeled_discs.nii.gz: Image containing single-voxel intervertebral disc labels (without the segmented
+   - ``t2_seg_labeled_discs.nii.gz`` : Image containing single-voxel intervertebral disc labels (without the segmented spinal cord).
-   #                                  spinal cord).
 Each label is centered within the disc.
-The convention for label
-   #                                  values is C2/C3-->3, C3/C4-->4, etc. This file also contains additional labels
-   #                                  (such as the pontomedullary junction and groove), but these are not yet used.
+The convention for label values is C2/C3-->3, C3/C4-->4, etc. This file also contains additional labels (such as the pontomedullary junction and groove), but these are not yet used.
-   #   - straight_ref.nii.gz: The straightened input image produced by the intermediate straightening step.
-Can be
-   #                          re-used by other SCT functions that need a straight reference space.
-   #   - warp_curve2straight.nii.gz: The 4D warping field that defines the transform from the original curved
-   #                                 anatomical image to the straightened image.
-   #   - warp_straight2curve.nii.gz: The 4D warping field that defines the inverse transform from the straightened
-   #                                 anatomical image back to the original curved image.
-   #   - straightening.cache: If sct_label_vertebrae is run another time, the presence of this file (plus
-   #                          straight_ref.nii.gz and the two warping fields) will cause the straightening step to be
-   #                          skipped, thus saving processing time.

-The most relevant output files are ``t2_seg_labeled.nii.gz`` and ``t2_seg_labeled_discs.nii.gz``.
-Either of them can be used for the template registration and/or for computing metrics along the cord.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/registration_to_template/io-sct_label_vertebrae.png
    :align: center